RemyPaulJr/notes/README.md

 - Kubernetes.
 King of Orchestration.
 Want to implement on my home server.
 Maybe after finding my first role in DE?
 - Keep resume up to date.
 - Keep Github up to date.
-- Keep website up to date with projects and some information from my github as blog posts.
+- Keep website up to date with projects and some information from my Github as blog posts.